Information architecture (or IA) is a crucial aspect of good web design with a big impact on your user’s overall experience.

 Your site’s IA is comprised of four basic parts or pillars that support your site’s design and layout.

-The first pillar is the organizational structure of your site.
+The first pillar is the organisational structure of your site.
 The most common structure is a hierarchy or the “top-down” approach which drills down to finer levels of detail.
 Other structures commonly used on the web include:

-• Sequential: a series of steps or sequences
+- Sequential: a series of steps or sequences

-• Alphabetical or chronological: Based on alphabet or time period
+- Alphabetical or chronological: Based on alphabet or time period

-• Audience: Divided into sections targeted at different kinds of users
+- Audience: Divided into sections targeted at different kinds of users

-• Matrix: Links in no specific order, allowing users to find their own paths
+- Matrix: Links in no specific order, allowing users to find their own paths

 The second pillar is how you label component parts, sections, pages and navigational buttons on your site.
 For example, on the Keen to Design site, we employ a top-level navigational menu that runs horizontally across the top with labels such as “Home,” “Work,” “Capabilities,” “About,” and more.